 A full-color paperback book includes 4 US maps.

-Like any bingo, the game is usually more fun the more players you have.
-Recommended ages 8+.
+Like any bingo, the game is usually more fun the more players you have – 6 bingo cards are included.
+Each card represents a different region of the United States.

 This card game will teach players about flags, capitals, and locations.
 Perfect for taking on-the-go!
 All 194 countries represented.